Capras/Competencies/competencies.md

 [Zayo private repository](https://github.com/krystin987/maprefactor)

-In December about 5 hours were spent teaching ajax, async, and http in the academy including a project assignment using ajax calls.
+In December about 5 hours were spent teaching ajax, async, and http to apprentices in the academy including overseeing a brief project assignment using ajax calls.

 ---